 OUR BREEDING PROGRAM

-The first POMS outbreak was observed in 2007 in France which nearly wiped out the oyster industry and in 2010, New Zealand's Pacific Oysters succumbed to the virus that causes POMS, OsHV-1.
-Eight months after that POMS entered Botany Bay's Georges River in Australia.
+The first POMS outbreak was observed in 2007 in France, which nearly wiped out the oyster industry, and in 2010, New Zealand's Pacific Oysters succumbed to the virus that causes POMS, OsHV-1.
+Eight months later, POMS entered Botany Bay's Georges River in Australia.
 Again, huge losses were seen at Pacific Oyster farms.

-By 2013, POMS had spread to a second NSW estuary, the Hawkesbury River; known for large production of oysters in NSW.
-The disease killed over 10 million oysters over three days.
-Then, in January 2016, POMS made it way to Southern Tasmanian waters.
-It was considered to be an unlikely destination for POMS in Australia as the disease preference for water temperatures above 21-22°C. The Tasmanian industry lost 50 employees and 60% of the state's growing areas were affected by it.
+By 2013, POMS had spread to a second New South Wales estuary, the Hawkesbury River, which is known for its large oyster production in NSW.
+The disease killed more than 10 million oysters over three days.
+Then, in January 2016, POMS made its way to Southern Tasmanian waters.
+It had previously been considered an unlikely destination for POMS in Australia as the disease preference for water temperatures above 21-22°C. The Tasmanian industry lost 50 employees and 60% of the state's growing areas were affected by it.

-Industry survival lay in the hands of a genetic program set up by the industry own Australian Seafood Industries (ASI).
-Prior to POMS reaching New Zealand, ASI had been working closely with CSIRO and the NSW Department of Primary Industries (DPI) on genetic improvement of Pacific Oysters through selective breeding.
-Its research was focused on creating larger and robust Pacific Oysters, but the direction quickly changed once POMS attacked.
+The Australian oyster industry's survival lay in the hands of a genetic program set up by the industry's breeding program, Australian Seafood Industries (ASI).
+Prior to POMS reaching New Zealand, ASI had been working closely with CSIRO and the NSW Department of Primary Industries (DPI) on the genetic improvement of Pacific Oysters through selective breeding.
+Its research focused on creating larger and more robust Pacific Oysters, but the direction quickly changed once POMS attacked.

 After the POMS breakout in Georges River, oysters from ASI's 80 distinct family 'lines' were relocated from clean locations to the 'diseased' estuary to test the genetic difference in POMS survival.
 NSW DPI ran field trials and CSIRO analysed survival data for the different genetic lines.
 CSIRO found that there was a strong genetic basis for POMS survival.